Friday, April 26, 2024

 The late AlphaDream's Mario & Luigi series often felt like they were second fiddle to the Paper Mario games, and I mean, considering I have three Paper Mario games on my Top 100 list and just one M&L game, I can't really say I'm helping with that perception.
 I generally prefer the more dramatic storytelling of the Paper Mario games, but I still have a lot of respect for these games and AlphaDream as a whole.
 They have a unique vibe and charm all their own, and in some aspects like the battle system, far surpass their sister series.
 But I feel like while every Mario & Luigi game is at the very least good, most of them have at least one thing holding them back from true greatness.
 Superstar Saga has a more basic battle system than the other games and a drawn-out final act, Paper Jam has unoriginal environments and characters that don't take proper advantage of the Paper Mario theming, Dream Team despite being my second favorite has a very slow start with heavy tutorialization, and Partners In Time has an overcomplicated control scheme, the flawed Bros Items system, and borked difficulty in the US release.
 But Bowser's Inside Story doesn't have any of these issues, everything just clicks.

 Bowser's Inside Story doesn't really have the deepest narrative or anything, it's not anywhere near the level of its predecessor in terms of storytelling, but it more than makes up for that by being one of the funniest games I've played in my entire life.
 This game is an absolute riot, filled to the brim with some of the most quotable lines across the Mario franchise.
 A very big chunk of those lines belong to the game's villain Fawful, whose distinct broken English leads to a consistent string of comedic gold.
 There's a reason Fawful gained such a massive following, he's so much fun.
 But on top of the top-notch comedic writing, this game's got some pretty solid character work too, particularly for Bowser and the new character Starlow.
 Bowser starts off the game severely humbled and humiliated and has to learn to swallow his pride and work with the Mario Bros, and becomes all the more badass for it.
 Meanwhile, Starlow is pretty much just Tatl from Majora's Mask, a snarky little fairy who starts the game picking on Bowser and Luigi before growing a begrudging respect for them.
 I've seen a lot of people hate Starlow because of how much she pokes fun at Luigi, but I think that's doing both of their characters a disservice.
 Luigi is great because he's such an underdog, he needs that kind of friction to really prove himself.
 And Starlow is great because she doesn't immediately get along with the Bros, particularly Luigi, but by the sequels, she comes to know them better than most anyone else in the Mushroom Kingdom.
-Frankly, Starlow is one of my favorite Mario characters because she has that edge to her.
+I'm just going to go ahead and say it, Starlow is one of my favorite video game characters and it's exactly because of her sassy abrasiveness.
+She's basically what you'd get if you plopped Kazooie into a Mario game and it really works for me.

 As far as core moment-to-moment gameplay goes, I have always thought the Mario & Luigi games were better than the Paper Mario games.
 The Paper Mario games do have their strengths like their badge system, larger scale, generally stronger narratives, and of course, their unique artstyles, but on a pure mechanical level, the Mario & Luigi games are just so much deeper.
 In the overworld, you play as Mario & Luigi at the same time.
 They have a increasingly wide range of platforming moves they can perform in tandem ranging from a spin jump to a double jump to a digging move and so on and so forth, which gives the overworld traversal a much stronger focus on platforming and puzzle-solving.
 Meanwhile, the battle system takes the action commands that defined Super Mario RPG and Paper Mario and fleshes them out even further.
 Now every enemy has their own unique attacks to learn and avoid, and the Mario Bros have their own special attacks that play out like full-on minigames.
 The Mario & Luigi games completely eschew any strategy and planning for pure mechanical skill, you'll need to master all the attack patterns and special moves to make it to the end, and that can be a fun change of pace for a turn-based RPG.
 I'm not saying it's better, but it is unique and refreshing in its own way.